 Camino Browser '02 / '06 Mozilla Power.
 Mac Style.

-The talented and patient volunteers working on Camino taught me the essentials of software development.
-As a formally trained graphic designer there was much to learn for me about interface and interaction design, engineering, strategy, project management, etc. I volunteered to transform the open-source project to become more accessible, by making the product, and all supporting collateral more accessible, easier to understand, and meet a high bar of craft.
+As a formally trained graphic designer there was much to learn for me about interface and interaction design, engineering, strategy, project management, etc. The talented and patient volunteers working on Camino taught me the essentials of software development.
+I volunteered to help transform the open-source project to become more accessible, by making the product, and all supporting collateral more accessible, easier to understand, and meet a high bar of craft.
 Camino grew to become the preferred Mac browser for hundreds of thousand of people in the early 2000's.

-It all started with a hobby that got out of hand; following my intuition, drawing "better" icons for the apps I enjoyed using.
-Discovering that icon design was worthy making a living, and as it turned out an entry into the tech industry, pretty amazing looking back.
+It all started with a hobby that got out of hand.
+Following my intuition, I started drawing "better" icons for the apps I enjoyed using.
+I quickly learned that icon design was worthy a career, and it ended up morphing into my broader introduction of the software industry.

 I'm a year old dad and Dutchman.
-Born and raised in Amsterdam, and now thriving in Silicon Valley, in the past 13 years I have been deeply involved in creating over a dozen new products.
+Born and raised in Amsterdam, and now thriving in Silicon Valley.
 I love sharing knowledge and learning new things.
 I'm always open and interested to hear from you!
 Shoot me a message from right here.